grasta4/MSCAndroidProject/README.md

 •	Add task: new tasks can be added with associated description
 •	Complete task: completed tasks will be erased from the map
 •	Proximity feature: notify the user when they are close to a task location
-•	Social media connection (possibly)
+•	Social media connection - Facebook Login
 •	Expired tasks: if a task is expired or close to expiring, the task will be removed from the list (possibly)
 •	Temperature: if it is too hot or too cold to perform a task, it might not be displayed (possibly)